PenelecAssistance and Service Programs - Help Paying Your Bill

 Select a third party (a friend, relative, clergy, or social service agency) to be notified, along with yourself, if your electric service is about to be disconnected.
 The third party is not obligated to pay overdue bills, but can remind you of pending disconnection and help you make payment arrangements.

 This program is designed to assist customers who are having financial difficulties because their family members have been called to active military duty.
 Customers participating in the program may elect to defer paying either all or part of their monthly electric bill.
 When the family member in the military service returns home, the account will be reviewed to determine payment arrangements for the balance owed.

 Customers who have switched to an alternative generation supplier may defer the charges paid to their supplier only if that supplier offers a deferred payment program.
 If a supplier does not offer a deferred payment program, the supplier charges must be paid each month.

-Contact us for information about the following programs:
+Contact us at 1-800-545-7741, for information about the following programs:

 The Critical Customer Care Program identifies customers who use certain electrically operated life sustaining medical equipment in their home.
 The program helps customers - for whom a service interruption could be immediately life threatening, or would make operation of necessary medical or life supporting equipment impossible or impractical - prepare for planned and unplanned power outages.
 Please call us if someone in your home uses this type of medical equipment.